Winter Break Alumni Shadow Program

 Prior to shadowing:

-- Send an e-mail to your host in early to mid-December to arrange a mutually convenient day between Jan.
-14 and Jan.
-18, 2013 for your shadowing experience.
-Take care to be professional in your correspondence.
+- Send an e-mail to your host upon notification that you have been matched to arrange a mutually convenient day between Jan.
+11-15, 2016 for your shadowing experience.
+Be professional and grateful in your correspondence.

 - Get directions from your shadow host and make sure you know where you are going.